 After the initial mow, you should plan on mowing your lawn every three to five days to keep a clean and healthy lawn.

 You may need to adjust this schedule depending upon where you’re located, what type of grasses you have in your lawn, and how much rainfall you’re getting.
-Generally you’ll be getting a lot of rain in the spring, which makes mowing more frequently normal.

 How Often to Mow Lawn in Summer